-- Page on node to collect the agent credentials if they are not provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision of node to verify that the agent credentials match the registered Web Agents Documentation agent profile.
+- Page^C node to collect the agent credentials if they are not provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision C node to verify that the agent credentials match the registered Web Agent agent profile.